James Stevenson (merchant): Life

-He was born in Paisley on 28 April 1786 the son of James Stevenson (1736–1806) a silk gauze manufacturer, and his wife, Margaret Cochran.
+He was born in Paisley on 28 April 1786 the son of James Stevenson, a silk gauze manufacturer, and his wife, Margaret Cochran.
 He was educated at Paisley Grammar School.

-He set up a cotton spinning mill with his older brother, Nathaniel Stevenson (1785-1867), and first Calton then Barrowfield, before going into partnership with the Oswald brothers creating Oswald Stevenson & Co with James Oswald.
+He set up a cotton spinning mill with his older brother, Nathaniel Stevenson, first at Calton then Barrowfield, before going into partnership with the Oswald brothers creating Oswald Stevenson & Co with James Oswald.

 The family moved into central Glasgow in 1825, running the firm James Stevenson & Co, cotton brokers, from 104 Hutcheson Street.
 James inherited the family business on his father's death in 1806.

 In 1844 he also became a senior partner at the Jarrow Chemical Works in South Shields: a firm supplying dyes for his cottons.

 In 1865 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was James Yong.

 He died at home, 13 Randolph Crescent in Edinburgh on 13 June 1866.
-He is buried in Dean Cemetery in western Edinburgh.
-The grave lies in the southern section above the south terrace.
-His wife and daughters lie to his right side.
-John james lies to his left.

-Artistic Recognition
+Artistic recognition

 He was portrayed by Norman Macbeth and Thomas Annan photographed the portrait.

 Family

-He was married to Jane Stewart Shannon (1797-1864) from Greenock.
+He was married to Jane Stewart Shannon from Greenock.
 They had ten children: four sons and six daughters.

-His brother, Nathaniel Stevenson (1785-1867) was father to James Croesus Stevenson.
+His brother, Nathaniel Stevenson, was father to James Croesus Stevenson.